 2. Gravel.
 Durable gravel particles.
 For use in cement concrete, wash thoroughly during production.
-For use in all bituminous wearing courses, unless otherwise specified, a minimum of 85% crushed particles with at least two faces resulting from fracture is required.
-For use as No. OGS, a minimum of 75% crushed particles with at least three faces resulting from fracture is required.
-For all Type A use, the maximum allowable absorption determined according to AASHTO T 85 is 3.0%; however, this restriction does not apply to dredged river gravel used in Portland cement concrete.
+For use in all asphalt wearing courses, unless otherwise specified, a minimum of 85% crushed particles with at least two faces resulting from fracture is required.
+For use as No. Open Graded Subbase (OGS), a minimum of 75% crushed particles with at least three faces resulting from fracture is required.
+For all Type A use, the maximum allowable absorption determined according to AASHTO T 85 is 3.0%; however, this restriction does not apply to dredged river gravel used in portland cement concrete.
 For all Type B use, the maximum allowable absorption determined according to AASHTO T 85 is 3.5%.

 3. Blast Furnace Slag.
 By-product of a pig-iron making process.
 Tough, hard, and durable pieces of air-cooled blast furnace slag.
+If blast furnace slag was manufactured after January 1, 2007, traceability of material must be established.
+If traceability cannot be established, perform chemical testing according to DEP General Permit WMGR144 and submit the test results to the LTS.
 Blast furnace slag is excluded from the abrasion requirements.
 The density (unit weight) of blast furnace slag cannot be less than 70 pounds per cubic foot.
+If there is more than 5% contamination of steel slag in a stockpile, the stockpile is considered steel slag.
+Limit the stockpile size to a maximum of 30,000 tons.

 4. Steel Slag.
 By-product of a steel making process.
 Tough, hard, and durable pieces of steel slag reasonably uniform in density and quality.
+If steel slag was manufactured after January 1, 2007, traceability of material must be established.
+If traceability cannot be established, perform chemical testing according to DEP General Permit WMGR144 and submit the test results to the LTS.
 After crushing, grading, and forming a stockpile, take a sample from the stockpile and submit it to the LTS for testing of expansive characteristics.
 The LTS will accept the stockpile for use if the total expansion determined according to PTM No. 130 is less than 0.50%.
 Once a stockpile is accepted, do not add to it if it is for Department use.
 Limit the stockpile size to a maximum of 30,000 tons.
 If the stockpile fails expansion requirements, cure the aggregate stockpile as follows:

 - Rework the stockpile and soak the aggregate completely with water. - Submit the proposed method of constructing and controlling the stockpile during the cure period for review and acceptance. - Maintain the aggregate in a uniformly moist condition in the stockpile for a period of at least 6 months.
 Take a sample after this curing period and submit it to the LTS for testing according to PTM No. 130. - The Representative will accept the stockpile for use if the total expansion is less than 0.50%.
-If the stockpile still fails the expansion requirement, continue curing for at least two additional months before resampling and retesting.
+If the stockpile still fails the expansion requirement, continue curing for at least 2 additional months before resampling and retesting.

-Aggregate manufactured from steel slag is not acceptable for pipe or structure backfill or in cement concrete.
-Steel slag may be used for subbase, selected granular material, shoulders, selected material surfacing, and in bituminous surface courses.
+Aggregate manufactured from steel slag is not acceptable for pipe or structure backfill, in cement concrete, or as subbase.
+Aggregate manufactured from steel slag may be used for selected granular material, shoulders, selected material surfacing, and in asphalt surface courses.